Sarah Ruef-Lindquist, Chief Executive Officer

 Sarah has extensive experience in fundraising, grantmaking and building organizations’ fiscal efficiency.
 Most recently, she served as the senior gift planning consultant at Planning for Good, a Midcoast-based consulting practice she founded in 2008, and ran a solo law practice focused on estate and trust planning.
 She also practiced law before becoming vice president for Southern Maine at the Maine Community Foundation, where she established relationships and worked with donors, community leaders, and non-profit organizations throughout the state.
 She also served for over five years as vice president and senior administrative trust officer at Union Trust Company in Ellsworth and Camden.

 Sarah received her B.A. from Southern Methodist University and her J.D. from Franklin Pierce Law Center, now the University of New Hampshire School of Law.
 She is a graduate of the Institute for Civil Leadership in Portland, and attained her Certified Trust and Financial Advisor designation from the Institute of Certified Bankers of the American Bankers Association.
+In 2013 she was appointed to Maine’s Permanent Commission on the Status of Women.
 She lives in Camden with her husband, Peter.

 Lauren Dietlin, Chief Operating Officer

 Currently serving as the Chief Operating Officer, Lauren first connected with the Maine Women’s Fund as a donor and volunteer in 2005.
 She was thrilled to have the opportunity to join the staff as Director of Development in September 2008, a position she held until December 2011.
 As COO, Lauren is focused on devising and managing the fundraising, organizational, fiscal, and human resource systems that will most effectively enable the Fund to realize its vision of lasting social change for Maine’s women and girls.